masud-src/OncoSTR/README.md

 ## <a id="howtocite"></a> How to cite

-If you are using using OncoFEM please also cite the related publication
+If you are using using OncoSTR please also cite the related publication

 **Onco*: An umbrella Python framework for modelling and simulation of oncological scenarios**.
 Marlon Suditsch, Arndt Wagner, Tim Ricken, Journal of Computational Science (2025).
 [10.1016/j.jocs.2025.102533](https://doi.org/10.1016/j.jocs.2025.102533)
 ```bib